We are offering teletherapy during the coronavirus pandemic

 Dialectical Behavior Therapy (DBT) integrates Eastern philosophical principles with Western behavioral psychology, in order to help individuals find balance between at times opposing ideas, such as acceptance and change, emotion and reason, being and doing.
 In practice, DBT groups focus on skill building and increasing insight.
 Specifically, each group begins with a Mindfulness practice and then delves variously into other topics such as tolerating distress, regulating emotions, and improving interpersonal communication.
 Group participants are invited to work on particular areas of their life they’d like to improve, develop skills to apply to those areas, and discuss and support each other through the difficulties inherent in change.

-This group is currently waitlist only, but Greene Clinic will be offering another DBT group beginning on Fridays at 1pm in September.
+This group is currently forming, although are prioritizing people already on our DBT waiting list.
 It is limited to a small number of participants.
 Fee for each hour and fifteen minute long group is $75, with some sliding scale options based on need.
-Please contact us for more information.
+Please contact us, or either of the group facilitators directly, for more information.

 Adjustment to Motherhood with Dr. Gabriella Cardona-Morales

 Transitioning into the role of motherhood, whether it is the first time or you have more than one child, can produce a host of mixed emotions.
 Alongside the experience of love/amazement, there is also anxiety, exhaustion, and feeling naturally overwhelmed.
 At times, motherhood can also bring about difficult feelings related to our upbringing and relationships with caregivers.
 This therapeutic group offers a safe space to explore and share these thoughts and feelings, often times hidden by mothers.
 Additionally, the group teaches practical strategies for navigating this complex role, including ways to enhance self-care, improve confidence, and reduce stress.